 I make it to the car and dump everything onto the seat, except my coffee, which I gently place in its holder.

 Whew.
 8am and I’m already done, but of course, it’s just beginning.
-I need to drop the oldest at baseball camp, the middle at day camp and the youngest… Damn, the youngest has no camp.
+I need to drive the oldest to baseball camp, the middle to day camp and the youngest… Damn, the youngest has no camp.